dmitrychebayewski/archlinuxarm-nsa325/README.md

 So, using NAS, you can collaborate on hobby projects with your partners, and no one needs to use a private computer as file server.

 Q. What are advantages of Arch Linux ARM over factory ZyXEL Nas OS?

->When the customer decides for Arch linux ARM, he or she can very flexibly set up any service, any feature, not supported by factory ZyXEL Nas OS meta repositories.
-Such features are for example NFS4, rtorrent, nginx or tmux.
+>Arch Linux Arm is one of a few maintained OS (kernel 4.4) that supports ARMv5te architecture.

-Q. What are disadvantages Arch Linux Arm customisation compared to factory ZyXEL Nas OS?
+Q. What were disadvantages of Arch Linux Arm customisation compared to factory ZyXEL Nas OS?
->Installing Arch Linux ARM will void ZyXEL warranty.
-Also, Arch Linux Arm is "rolling release" system, so you will need to update your syetem on very frequent schedule.
-You also need to study the updates carefully to know whether they imply breaking changes that could require your intervention.

->Factory ZyXEL NOS is reportedly an assembly, based on "Das U-Boot" and Arch Linux Arm [(see the article, "Building the Zyxel NAS326" on Craig Amos's blog)](https://www.craigamos.rocks/building-the-zyxel-nas326/).
+>Factory ZyXEL NOS was reportedly an assembly, based on "Das U-Boot" and Arch Linux Arm [(see the article, "Building the Zyxel NAS326" on Craig Amos's blog)](https://www.craigamos.rocks/building-the-zyxel-nas326/).
 But factory configuration  uses a ramdisk to load the Linux kernel, leaving 2 SATA slots available for RAID1 setup.
 Arch Linux Arm (alarm) rootfs needs one SATA interface for a drive with boot and rootfs partitions, leaving 1 slot available for user data hard drive.
-It is not the optimal use of your system as you cannot configure RAID1, having 2 HDD connections.
-Also, power consumption is not optimal.
+It is not the optimal use of your system as you cannot configure RAID1, with potential of 2 HDD connections.

 ## [My list of mistakes](./corrected_mistakes.md)